Power Strip Surge Protector Safety

 Appliance Surge Protector

 There is a difference between a normal surge protector and an appliance surge protector.
 If you’re protecting a large household appliance, like a refrigerator, normal surge protectors likely won’t be able to absorb enough joules to prevent damage to your system.
 Appliances use a lot more current than other electronics you normally see around the home, so it’s important to know the difference.
-For large appliances like washers and dryers, you will probably want a surge protector that can absorb at least 600 – 900 joules to be safe.
+For large appliances like washers and dryers, you will probably want a large appliance surge protector that can absorb at least 600 – 900 joules to be safe.

 For the math averse, Drengenberg has a suggestion.
 “Just to be safe,” he said, “talk to the hardware store people before you buy.”